joeross/bookmarklets/README.md

 - **Legal terms**: Select specific legal terminology for focused results
 - **Statutes**: Include section numbers when searching for specific provisions

+### Firefox Keywords (Highly Recommended)

+Firefox supports **keywords** for bookmarks, allowing you to trigger bookmarklets by typing short commands in the address bar.
+This is incredibly efficient for legal research:

+#### Setup Instructions:
+1. Save any bookmarklet as a bookmark
+2. Right-click the bookmark → "Properties"
+3. Add a short keyword (e.g., `gs` for Google Scholar)
+4. Save the changes

+#### Keyword Suggestions:
+- `gs` - Google Scholar (selection or prompt)
+- `cl` - CourtListener
+- `jus` - Justia
+- `gsp` - Google Scholar Prompt (if you have both versions)
+- `cls` - CourtListener Selection

+#### Usage:
+Just type your keyword in the Firefox address bar and press Enter.
+No mouse clicking required!

+**Example workflow:**
+1. Select case name: "Miranda v.
+Arizona"
+2. Type `gs` in address bar + Enter
+3. Instant Google Scholar search in new tab

+### Other Browser Alternatives

+**Chrome/Edge**: While they don't have native keyword support, you can:
+- Pin bookmarklets to the bookmarks bar for one-click access
+- Use extensions like "Shortkeys" for keyboard shortcuts
+- Create custom search engines in settings (for prompt-based functionality)

+**Safari**: Similar to Chrome - use bookmarks bar or create custom search engines

 ## Browser Compatibility

 These bookmarklets work in: